HackYourFutureBelgium/sql-database/week3/README.md

 Now our query is *300 times* faster than before.

-TODO
 > [!IMPORTANT]
 > There is no best and only solution, but here are some things to think about when choosing where to add indexes:
 > - What are your most important queries and how often they arise?
 >   - If a query is slow but it's not very important or is only used rarely, you may not need indexes
 > - How many rows does your table have and how fast is it growing?
 >   - If the number of rows will remain low, you may not need indexes

 ## Transactions